 Also of interest is that Camden has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Camden is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Camden is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Camden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.